open-telemetry/opentelemetry-specification/specification/api-correlationcontext.md

 either an immutable collection or an immutable iterator to the collection of name/value pairs in this `CorrelationContext`.

+OPTIONAL parameters:

+`Context` the context from which to remove the correlation.

 ### GetCorrelation

 To access the value for a name/value pair by a prior event, the Correlations API